 Screen 1: Welcome

-Deliberately direct messaging:
+Deliberately direct messaging

-"News24 is now a little different.
+"NOVA is now a little different.
 Most of our content is now locked and requires you to subscribe."

 This specifically addressed the content strategy change.
 Rather than users discovering the shift through frustration, onboarding set clear expectations upfront.